AR

 The names on LARC are equally confusing for pips rubbers because both out & long are pips out rubbers.

-The common name for "out" rubbers is short pips as opposed to long pips/ This is also wrong because the maximum length allowed for both "out" & "long" rubbers is almost same .
+The common name for "out" rubbers is short pips as opposed to long pips.
+This is also wrong because the maximum length allowed for both "out" & "long" rubbers is almost same .
 (It 2.0 mm for both but the short pips maximum that is possible is 1.958 mm which is only 0.042 mm in difference in length allowed).

 Another weird thing is that ITTF defines the difference between "out" & "long" rubbers based on the Aspect Ratio of pips .
 The maximum limit is 0.89 for "out" (or short pips) rubbers & 1.1 for so called "long".

 So given that the maximum length allowed for any pips (long or short) is the same 2.0 mm but given that Aspect Ratio is different, the possible difference between these two types is not the Length (as defined incorrectly as short pips & long pips) but it is the width or diameter of the pips .
-ITTF allows maximum of 2.20 mm for any pip but a maximum of only 1.818 is possible for so called short pips.
+ITTF allows maximum of 2.20 mm for any pip but a maximum of only 1.818 is possible for so called long pips.

 So clearly a different naming convention required.
 The best I can come up with is based on the behavior of the pips as in actual play rather than mathematical value (length of pips).